mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 ### Step 2.
 Promote all **secondary** nodes external to the cluster

+WARNING:
+In GitLab 13.2 and 13.3, promoting a secondary node to a primary while the secondary is paused fails.
+Do not pause replication before promoting a secondary.
+If the node is paused, be sure to resume before promoting.
+This issue has been fixed in GitLab 13.4 and later.

+WARNING:
+If the secondary node [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
+Data that was created on the primary while the secondary was paused will be lost.

 1. SSH in to the database node in the **secondary** and trigger PostgreSQL to promote to read-write: